opensearch-project/documentation-website/_query-dsl/term/fuzzy.md

 - Deletions: **c**at to at
 - Transpositions: **ca**t to **ac**t

-A fuzzy query creates a list of all possible expansions of the search term that fall within the Damerau-Levenshtein distance.
-If you set the `transpositions` field equal to `false`, your search will use the classical [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
+A fuzzy query creates a list of all possible expansions of the search term that fall within the Damerau-Levenshtein distance (by the way, if you set the `transpositions` field equal to `false`, your search will use the classical [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance)).
 You can specify the maximum number of such expansions in the `max_expansions` field.
 Then it searches for documents that match any of the expansions.

 The following example query searches for the speaker `HALET` (misspelled `HAMLET`).
 The maximum edit distance is not specified, so the default `AUTO` edit distance is used: